 Fay Canyon Arch

-Fay Canyon Arch is located about halfway into the trail and easy to miss if you don’t know to look for it.
+Fay Canyon Arch is located about halfway into the trail and is easy to miss if you don’t know how to look for it.
 From the trail, the arch appears nothing more than a rock lip or a small, shallow cave.
 Those who take the time to clamber to the top though are in for a treat.